vdlad/vdlad/README.md

 - 👋 Hi, I’m @vdlad
-- 👀 I’m interested in ... contributing positively to the field of AI!
+- 👀 I’m interested in working on making a future with AI safer
-- 🌱 I’m currently learning ... exciting things at MIT!
+- 🌱 I’m currently an independent researcher!
-- 💞️ I’m looking to collaborate on ... with anyone and anything of interest!
+- 💞️ I’m looking to collaborate on mech interp and other AI safety projects!
 - 📫 How to reach me ... vedang at mit (dot) edu!

 <!---